ashishanildhage/Marketing-Database-Analysis/README.md

 ## Aim

-To create a Python script to connect and extract data from an SQLite3 database based on specified criteria, and store the results in two CSV file using Pandas and pure SQL.
+The aim of this project is to create a Python script that connects to and extracts data from an SQLite3 database based on specified criteria.
+The extracted data is then stored in two CSV files using both Pandas and pure SQL methods.

 ## Dependencies